ksharshveer/extract-files-from-subfolders/README.md

 ## Safety Precautions:
 * If the data is critical, it should be backed up before using this program.
 * If you are modifying the code, remember that the program calls shutil.rmtree(default_restore_folder) only once throughout the whole porgram to delete restore folder after restoration attempt.
 So, make sure that the `default_restore_folder` does not point to anything you don't want getting deleted.
+* Do not use in folders with python `.py` files in them, say a folder like `venv` or `.venv`.
+Doing so will likely cause circular imports, and the script will not work!

 ## Steps to Extract Files:
 1. Put extract.py file in a folder where you want to extract subfolder files out to this folder.